acoupi/acoupi/docs/howtoguide/programs.md

 #### Basic Program Mixin

 The [`BasicProgramMixin`][acoupi.programs.templates.BasicProgramMixin] provides a convenient starting point for programs that require fundamental audio recording and management capabilities.
-By incorporating this mixin, you can quickly set up a program that captures audio data and organizes recordings efficiently.
+By incorporating this mixin, you can quickly set up a program that captures audio data and organises recordings efficiently.

 To use the `BasicProgramMixin`, import it and include it as a base class along with `AcoupiProgram` when defining your custom program: